chelseaharper/author-business-website/README.md

 ROADMAP

 1. General Website
 Books Page: Display your books with relevant details (synopsis, cover art, etc.).
+DONE

 About Me Page: Personal bio, background, and connection to your writing.